Andres-pixel35/Andres-pixel35/README.md

 Last project: Data Anlysis on Isekai.

-Currently working in an App/web (not sure yet) where the user can insert their anime, mangas or light novels they have watched and generate a new CSV with those works plus other data and with that create a dashboard.
+Currently working in an App/web (not sure yet) where the user can insert the anime, mangas or light novels they have watched and generate a new CSV with those works plus other data and with that create a dashboard.

 ## Tools & skills